SB-3263

 Plain Language

-Large online platforms must (1) detect standards-compliant provenance labels embedded in distributed content (to the extent technically feasible), (2) clearly and conspicuously disclose to users when provenance data is available, and (3) allow users to inspect all available system provenance data either through the platform UI or by downloading the content with its attached metadata.
-The detection obligation is limited to provenance labels compliant with widely adopted standards-body specifications, not proprietary formats.
+Large online platforms must (1) detect standards-compliant provenance labels in content they distribute, (2) clearly and conspicuously disclose to users when provenance data is available, and (3) allow users to inspect all available system provenance data either through the platform's UI or by downloading the content with its metadata.
+Detection is subject to a technical feasibility qualifier.
+Only provenance labels compliant with widely adopted standards-body specifications trigger the detection obligation.

 Statutory Text